Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Version History & Changes
 =========================

-As mentioned previously, in the future a version of WOOPER making heavy use of parse-transforms will be distributed.
+.. comment As mentioned previously, in the future a version of WOOPER making heavy use of parse-transforms will be distributed.

 ..
 Here is their mapping to actual released versions: